Alicia-Sun/stackview/README.md

 ## Features

 - Navigate to definitions using `Alt+Cmd+F12` (Mac) or `Alt+Ctrl+F12` (Windows)
-- Alternatively can click on function call, right-click + "Go to Definition (StackView)" to open the StackView window
+- Alternatively, you can click on function call, right-click + "Go to Definition (StackView)" to open the StackView window starting with that function's definition
 - View all definitions in a single panel with independently scrollable sections
 - Each section shows the function/method with surrounding context
 - Click "Open in Editor" to jump to the full file